 Savior Heat Gloves

-Just like a lot of the heated gear we’ve featured so far, these gloves run on small batteries that slide into a pocket built into the item.
+Just like a lot of the camping gear we’ve featured so far, these heated gloves run on small batteries that slide into a pocket built into the item.
 They have three different heat settings that range from 100-150°F, and the batteries can provide up to 7-8 hours of heat on the lower setting.
-They’re water-resistant and wind-proof, and they use a sensitive touch screen material on the fingertip and thumb so you can still use your phone while wearing them.
+They’re water-resistant and wind-proof, so they’re great for all kinds of cold weather.